arrenree/KDB-Problem-Sets/README.md

 / and output is the same as above
 ```

-[QSQL 9.710] Problem Set 4: From trade table, using your function, retrieve the vwap price for each sym
+[QSQL 9.710] VWAP: From trade table, using your function, retrieve the vwap price for each sym

 ```q
 3. From trade table, using your function, retrieve the vwap price for each sym